hamidgholami/accp-cheatsheet/README.md

 - Amazon Neptune is a fast, reliable, fully-managed **graph database** service that makes it easy to build and run applications that work with highly connected datasets.

 ### Amazon Elasicsearch
-- It is a fully managed Amazon search service b**ased on open source** software
+- It is a fully managed Amazon search service b**ased on open source** software.

 ### AWS Direct Connect
 - Benefits: